 The researchers fed two groups of adult female rodents near-identical diets.
 The difference was that one group consumed a diet rich in omega-6 polyunsaturated fats while the other focused on omega-3s.
 Breast cancer cells were “significantly” less likely to spread to the breast glands on the diet rich in omega-3s.
 Any tumors that did develop grew much more slowly than the other group.

 Omega-3 fatty acids EPA and DHA are “critical” for healthy brain functioning, medical publication Healthline writes.
 Omega-3s work in the cell membranes of brain cells to preserve membrane health and assist with cell communication.

-Can I Get Enough Omega-3s on a Vegan Diet?
+Can You Get Enough Omega-3s on a Vegan Diet?

-Speaking to LIVEKINDLY, Nick Rizzo, Training Director at RunRepeat.com, said that it is “most definitely possible” to receive enough omega-3 on a plant-based diet.
+Speaking to LIVEKINDLY, Nick Rizzo, Training Director at RunRepeat.com, said that it’s “most definitely possible” to get enough omega-3 on a plant-based diet.